sevban20/Projects/README.md

 ## ESP

 ### Home Automation Board
 This is ESP8266 based project.
 It can control 4 pcs relays.
 Every relay also has an LED display to show work situations.
 To detect light density it has a photocell.
 To measure temperature and humidity to placed DHT22 sensor.
-An RGB LED for status information.
 It can power up to 5V-36V.
-It is going to connect the firebase real-time database so it can control by mobile application.
+The power unit of the board is based on LM2596S.
+It is going to connect the firebase real-time database so it can control by mobile application or any remote-controllable app.